Poet Laureate of Philadelphia

 Poet Laureate of Philadelphia is a civic position in the City of Philadelphia.
 The Poet Laureate has been described as an "Ambassador of Poetry".
 The holder of the position is expected to actively promote literacy and encourage expression in the city.
 As part of their position, they participate in service work, workshops and readings.
 One of their commitments is to mentor the youth poet laureate of Philadelphia.

-The position was created by the City of Philadelphia during the city administration of Mayor Michael Nutter, and continued under Mayor Jim Kenney.
+The position was created by the City of Philadelphia during the city administration of Mayor Michael Nutter.
 It was originally managed by the city's Office of Arts, Culture and the Creative Economy.
 As of 2017, administration of the program was transferred to the Free Library of Philadelphia.
+The current poet laureate governing committee consists of librarians, educators, non-profit professionals, and poets, including Philadelphia poets laureate emeritus.

 Poetry makes us remember the best of ourselves and others... it keeps us constantly confronting the most important question of this twenty-first century: what does it mean to be human?